Role

 Dr McLean went on to spend two years at the University of Nottingham as a Research Fellow researching the optimisation of industrial gas fermentation for commercial low-carbon fuel and chemical production through systems and synthetic biology approaches.

-In February 2016 Dr McLean took up the position of Lecturer in Microbiology at Nottingham Trent University.
+In February 2016 Dr McLean took up the position of Lecturer in Microbiology at Nottingham Trent University, was promoted to Senior Lecturer in 2017 and to Associate Professor in 2024.

 Research areas

-Dr McLean is a member of the Antimicrobial Resistance, Omics & Microbiota research group, situated within the Centre for Health, Ageing and Understanding Disease (CHAUD).
+Dr McLean is a member of the Antimicrobial Resistance, Omics & Microbiota research group, situated within the Centre for Systems Health and integrated Metabolic Research (SHiMR).
 Her research interests include investigating the microbial colonisation of medical device materials and the efficacy of novel approaches to prevent colonisation.
-She also has a wider interest in the characterisation of novel antimicrobial compounds.
+She has a wider interest in the characterisation of novel antimicrobial drugs as part of the development pipeline towards regulatory approval and the market.

 The McLean group is part of the School of Science and Technology, within our rapidly evolving Clifton Campus, a multi-award-winning site with state of the art bioscience research and teaching labs.
-Campus is also home to the Medical Technologies Innovation Facility, a research and development facility available to industry and academic institutions to support and accelerate the development of innovative medical technologies.
+Clifton Campus is also home to the Medical Technologies Innovation Facility, a pioneering dual-site research and development facility, that provides a bridge between academia and industry, to enable the acceleration of innovative medical technologies where Dr McLean is the Academic Lead for Microbiology.

 Research interests: